Automobilwerk Eisenach: After the War: EMW/BMW

-After the war, Thuringia was part of the Soviet sector, and the factory became a Soviet Stock company named Sowjetische AG Maschinenbau Awtowelo, Werk BMW Eisenach (Soviet Awtowelo Co., Eisenach BMW Works).
+After the war, Thuringia was part of the Soviet sector, and the factory became a Soviet Stock company named Sowjetische AG Maschinenbau Awtowelo, Werk BMW Eisenach (Soviet Avtovelo Co., Eisenach BMW Works).
 Production restarted with the BMW 321, of which almost 4,000 were made between late 1945 and 1950.
-A handful of BMW 326s were made in 1946-7 and 161 EMW 325/3s (bucket car) were made in 1952.
+A number of partially completed cars had been stored in the nearby salt mines in 1941, when automobile production had been halted; these cars were completed by Awtowelo after the war.
+A handful of BMW 326s were made in 1946-1947, and 161 EMW 325/3s (Kübelwagen) were made in 1952.
 In 1949 the Eisenach works launched the BMW 340 (a development of the BMW 326 with modified front and rear bodywork) and the BMW 327.
+Around 150 BMW 327 were built between 1949 and 1952, when it was renamed EMW.

 As long as the Soviets owned the company, BMW in Munich could not bring legal proceedings to protect its tradename.
 As the Munich factory was not producing cars yet, all "BMWs" made from 1945 to 1951 are Eisenach products.
+Initially, Awtowelo relied on pre-war stock of parts, but as production was stepped up, the company began changing over to newly manufactured parts.
+The new, East German parts were of inferior quality, with off-center bolts, wiring with low copper content, while the factory suffered frequent sabotage by disgruntled workers.
+The EMWs quickly developed a reputation for being unreliable.

 In 1952 the works were transferred to ownership by the East German government and renamed EMW or Eisenacher Motorenwerk (see below).
 It continued type 327 production and further developed the type 340 as the EMW 340-2.
 Production of both models ceased in 1955, by which time Eisenach had produced a total of over 21,200 BMW/EMW 340s and 400 BMW/EMW 327s.
 Total production of four-stroke automobiles between 1945 and 1955 was just over 30,800.